openpnp/openpnp/Linear-Transformed-Axes.md

 **Type** and **Name** are the same as in the [[ReferenceControllerAxis|Machine-Axes#properties]].

+The **Type** will determine which type of axis is output.

 ### Linear Transformation

-We are handling this transformation as the **forward transformation** here, in the sense as it happens mechanically, from the coordinates on the mechanical axes to the true geometric coordinates in space.
+We are defining this transformation as a **forward transformation** here, as it happens mechanically, from the coordinates on the mechanical axes to the true geometric coordinates in space.

-But of course, OpenPnP will internally derive the _reverse_ transformation, from a desired target coordinate, _back_ to the coordinates of the mechanical axes.
-Yes, it will have to solve the Affine Transformation Matrix.
-But you don't need to know anything about that, or linear matrix math in general.
+Of course, OpenPnP will internally derive the _reverse_ transformation, from a desired true geometry coordinate, _back_ to the coordinates of the mechanical axes.
+But you don't need to know anything about that.
+For the math guys: yes, it does create and invert the [augmented Affine Transformation Matrix](https://en.wikipedia.org/wiki/Transformation_matrix#Affine_transformations).

 Input axes **X**, **Y**, **Z** and **Rotation** can be selected.

 Each of the input coordinates taken from the input axes are then multiplied by a certain **Factor**.
 For the principal axis (the one corresponding to the **Type**), the **Factor** is often `1`.

-All these rows are then summed up.
+All these terms are then summed up.

 Finally, an **Offset** is added.